juanjux/sandstorm-sandcats-cert-installer/README.md

   }
 }
 ```
 Dont forget to point the `ssl_certificate` and `ssl_certificate_key` options to the directory where the script copied the certificates.

-And after restarting Sandstorm and nginx this should work; at least it works perfectly for me but don't count on me for technical support, I don't work for Sandstorm.
+Then restart the reverse proxy checking the logs so see if there is any problem with your config and restart sandstorm.
+The service should be accesible using your normal `https://yourname.sandcats.io` domain.